 The actual payoff occurs as a percentage of spammed sites publicizes their access logs on the Web.
 This may not sound like much, but with a free, easily accessible referrer-spam script, referrer spammers can hit hundreds of thousands of sites.
 If even a tiny fraction of these sites publicizes their access logs, the number of links back to the spam site can be significant.

-Note and disclaimer: these lists are provided “as-is” and with no guarantee of anything.
+These lists are provided “as-is” and with no guarantee of anything.
 If you decide to implement these lists, please be advised that I probably won’t have time to troubleshoot requests and diagnose issues.
 For the most part, I am providing these lists as a sort of novelty, and suggest that you build your own referrer blacklist based on your actual access logs.
 I do not recommend simply copying and pasting either of these lists in wholesale format.
 Hopefully they will serve as a comparative resource and as examples of potentially useful blacklisting accomplishments.

 Know of other incredible referrer blacklists?
 Share ’em with us!